alexander-hanel/hansel/README.md

 ```

 ## Status
 - Stablish.
-I’m still testing all the possible combinations of searches and keywords.
+- I’m still testing all the possible combinations of searches and keywords.
 - Daily usage so bugs will be fixed.

+## Version Changes

+### 2.0
+ - removed storing the `rename`, `comment`, `filename` and similar within strings.
+I didn't reliaze I could use `**kwargs` to store multiple named arguments.
+ - renamed `file_name` to `filename`.
+ - converted the rules to a dict json format.
+It kind of sucks not being able to cut and paste from the command line to the rules file but it didn't work with the named arguments.
+ - only displays matches, not rules being scanned
+ - I'll start uploading rules once this rule set format seems to be working well.
+ - Thanks to OA for the feedback.